4W4I5/Semester-5-Notes/CySec-2/CySec2 24 August, 2023.md

 ## Advanced Persistent Threats (APT)
 `Note these were made using chatGPT so bear w some inaccuraices for now`
 ## Sophistication
 - **Advanced Techniques:** APTs utilize cutting-edge attack methods that are beyond typical cybercriminal capabilities.
-They might employ zero-day exploits, custom malware, and complex attack chains.
+They might employ zero-day exploits, persistence, custom malware, and complex attack chains.
 - **Custom Malware:** Attackers create tailored malware specifically designed to evade detection by traditional security measures.
 This makes it difficult for antivirus software to identify and mitigate the threat.
 - **Precision Planning:** APTs are meticulously planned and executed.
 Attackers invest significant time in reconnaissance to gather intelligence about the target, its systems, and its vulnerabilities.
 ## Persistence